 9 out of 10 times it turns the mood around when they complement each other.
 And there is peace and positivity in the house again.

-Let your teenager compliment their siblings, pet or even parents.
+Let your teenager compliment their siblings, pet or a newly cook meals.
 Expressing gratitude is appreciating the best out of simple things in life.

 This will help you to develop positive thinking in your teenager and have a positive thinking mindset.
 This mindset will help them to enjoy life more.

 Mirror technique is another positive thinking exercise for a teenager.
-This can help your teenager overcome fear and anxiety especially if they are about to do something difficult.
+This can help your teenager be able to overcome fear and anxiety especially if they are about to do something difficult.

 The mirror technique is an effective way to be positive.
 It will only take a few minutes.
 It has helped me with my second son.